49 minute read

 For any node v, the path of parent edges (v, parent(v), parent(parent(v)), . . .) eventually leads back to s.

-题外话:If $ G $ is not connected, then Traverse(s) only visits the nodes in the connected component of the start vertex s.
+题外话:If G is not connected, then Traverse(s) only visits the nodes in the connected component of the start vertex s.
 If we want to visit all the nodes in every component, run Traverse on every node.
 (Let’s call it TraverseAll.)
-Since Traverse computes a spanning tree of one component, TraverseAll computes a spanning forest of $ G $.
+Since Traverse computes a spanning tree of one component, TraverseAll computes a spanning forest of G.

-3. More on DFS
+3. More on DFSPermalink

 首先补充两个概念。Graph 里我们说 predecessor 和 successor,Tree 里面我们用 ancestor 和 descendant;不仅如此,我们还有 proper ancestor 和 proper descendant:

-Suppose $ T $ is a rooted tree with root r; a and b are 2 nodes of $ T $.
+Suppose T is a rooted tree with root r; a and b are 2 nodes of T.

 • a is an ancestor of b if a is in the path b → r.